 JSPL shares climb over 4 pc on strong Q3 steel production

-Shares of Jindal Steel and Power Ltd (JSPL) on Thursday rose by over 4 per cent after the company reported its highest ever quarterly domestic production of crude steel and related products in the quarter ended December 31, 2019.
-The scrip rallied 4.17 per cent to Rs 173.25 on the.
+Shares of Jindal Steel and Power Ltd (JSPL) on Thursday gained over 4 per cent after the company reported its highest-ever quarterly domestic production of crude steel and related products in the quarter ended on December 31, 2019.
+At close of trade, the scrip was up 4.27 per cent to close at Rs 173.40 on the BSE.
+During the trade, it jumped 4.75 per cent to Rs 174.20.

+On the NSE, it climbed 4.32 per cent to close at Rs 173.60.
+About 14 lakh shares were traded on the BSE and over two crore units exchanged hands on the NSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)